-- Training or assistance with Activities of Daily Living (toileting, grooming, eating, ambulation, etc.);
+- 1. Training or assistance with ADLs (toileting, grooming, eating, ambulation, etc.);

-- Health and nutrition counseling;
+- 2. Health and nutrition counseling;

-- Individualized daily exercise program;
+- 3. Individualized daily exercise program;

-- Individualized, goal-directed recreation program;
+- 4. Individualized, goal-directed recreation program;

-- Health education;
+- 5. Health education;

-- Medical care management;
+- 6. Medical care management;

-• One nutritionally-balanced hot meal and a minimum of two snacks served each day;
+- 7. One nutritionally-balanced hot meal and a minimum of two snacks served each day;

-NOTE: A provider may serve breakfast in place of a mid-morning snack Also, providers must allow flexibility with their food and dining options to reasonably accommodate participants' expressed needs and preferences.
+NOTE: A provider may serve breakfast in place of a mid-morning snack.
+Also, providers must allow flexibility with their food and dining options to reasonably accommodate participants' expressed needs and preferences.

-- Nursing services that are provided by licensed nursing professionals and that include the following individualized health services: - Monitoring vital signs appropriate to the diagnosis and medication regimen of each recipient no less frequently than monthly; - Administering medications and treatments in accordance with physicians' orders; - Developing and monitoring recipients' medication administration plans (self-administration and staff administered) of medications while the recipient is at the ADHC center; and - Serving as a liaison between the recipient and medical resources including the treating physician.
+- 8. Nursing services that are provided by licensed nursing professionals and that include the following individualized health services: - a.
+Monitoring vital signs appropriate to the diagnosis and medication regimen of each beneficiary no less frequently than monthly; - b.
+Administering medications and treatments in accordance with physicians' orders; - c.
+Developing and monitoring beneficiary's medication administration plans (self-administration and staff administered) of medications while the beneficiary is at the ADHC center; and - d.
+Serving as a liaison between the beneficiary and the medical resources including the treating physician.